Blackwolf499/Shell-Timeout/README.md

 # Shell-Timeout
-A bash script that will terminate all shells after a pre-determined amount of time.
+Shell-Timeout; a bash script that will terminate all shells at a pre-determined time.
-Creatable exceptions for each open terminal you don't want killed.
+You can create exceptions for terminals you don't want terminated.
-If an exception is found the backgrounded script will immediately die.

 I've created two versions: